What is the SoupMobile?

 In recent years there has been a lot of negative information about

 fly by night, unreliable, untrustworthy, and dishonest entities.

 donations, big shots staying in penthouse suites and driving

 fancy cars.
 Why should I give to the SoupMobile?

 If you have any doubts about the SoupMobile, please do NOT give to us.
 However let me tell you a few things that may ease your mind.
 The SoupMobile is an open book.
 We are committed to being transparent and open to you.
 One way we do this is to post every single tax return that the SoupMobile has filed since 2003 on our SoupMobile website.
 You can see all of these documents on our Financials page.
 And let me tell you that the IRS asks for a lot of information on those tax returns.
 At the click of a button you can look at our innermost finances by reviewing those tax returns.
 We have nothing to hide!

 Because the SoupMan grew up in a home where food was scarce.
 As a child he experienced hunger first hand and also the fear of not knowing if there would be a next meal.
-Although he was never homeless, that childhood of hunger gave the SoupMan an incredible compassion for the homeless who struggle to find food every day.
-You can read more about how the SoupMobile came to be and how David Timothy became the SoupMan in his book titled “He Ain't no Billy Graham!”.
+Although he was never homeless, that childhood of hunger gave the SoupMan an incredible compassion for the homeless and needy children who struggle to find food every day.
+You can read more about how the SoupMobile came to be and how David Timothy became the SoupMan in his book titled “He Ain't no Billy Graham!”
 This book and other publications are available on our Shop Page.